maa105/react-router-maa/README.md

 ### historyType: string default 'browser'

-Can be set to either 'browser', 'hash', or 'memory' selects the underlying history create function to be used.
+Can be set to either 'browser', 'hash', 'memory', or 'hash-maa' selects the underlying history create function to be used. note 'hash-maa' is inspired by [this comment](https://github.com/ReactTraining/history/issues/435#issuecomment-287849591), it uses internaly browser history but it abstracts this from the user.

 ## isInitialised(): Boolean